Ilhamaznumd/stroke-eda-cleansing/README.md

 - Age, glucose level, and BMI distributions.
 - Stroke distribution across gender, smoking status, work type, etc.
 - Correlation heatmap & scatter plots for pattern discovery.

 ---

+### 📌 Model Evaluation Summary

+- Several classification models were tested to predict stroke events based on risk factors such as age, hypertension, history of heart disease, glucose levels, BMI, and smoking habits.
+- **Logistic Regression** and **Gradient Boosting** performed the best, with AUCs of **0.81** and **0.80**, respectively, indicating a high ability to distinguish stroke and non-stroke patients.
+- **Support Vector Machine (SVM)** performed the lowest (AUC = 0.56), most likely due to poor fit to the data distribution or lack of feature adjustment.

+---